Summertime wasn’t so hot or as sunny as usual here in France but we had a great time just the same!

 We said farewell to Coco this Summer

 Not renovation news but an important part of our team spirit here in France.
 We had to say goodbye to our lovely four-legged furry companion Coco, our handsome Labrador.
 He was a huge bundle of joy in our family and we already miss him so much.
 You may have seen in our YouTube Vlog that Coco suddenly started to walk slowly and get out of breath.
-He developed a heart condition and was able to live a little longer with the help of some human heart medicine.
+He developed a heart condition and was able to live a little longer with the help of some human heart medicine prescribed by the vet.

 Sadly, Coco passed away peacefully on the 17th of August (aged 11 years and 1 month old).
 Our other little pooch Bertie is adjusting to life without Coco along with the rest of us.
 We think of Coco every day and remember the love, companionship, and joy he brought to our lives.